Apraxia is a possible secondary effect of brain damage that causes difficulty with executing coordinated muscle

-Once you have practiced enough articulation exercises, you can now combine your skills together and practice coordination.
-Some coordination exercises you can use are:
+After you have practiced articulation exercises, you can combine your skills together and practice coordination.
+Here are some coordination exercises that you can use:

-- Say “puh, tuh, kuh” three times.
-You can start slow, but try to gradually increase your speed.
+- Next, try saying “puh, tuh, kuh” three times.
+You can start slow, but try to increase your speed gradually.

 These exercises will get you started on your way to overcoming apraxia of speech.

 Understanding Apraxia After Brain Damage

 Apraxia is a motor disorder that makes it difficult to perform purposeful movements, such as speech.
 It occurs after damage to parts of the brain in charge of motor control.

 By engaging neuroplasticity through exercise, however, it may be possible to treat apraxia and regain full control of your muscles.

 Featured Image: ©iStock/Lordn